 DE 25-IB62 2025-12-15

-If a Delaware town receives a FOIA request and never responds, what happens when the AG investigates?
+If a Delaware town receives a FOIA request and never responds, what happens when the AG reviews a petition?

 Disclaimer: This is an official Delaware Attorney General opinion.
 AG opinions are persuasive authority but not binding precedent.
 This summary is for informational purposes only and is not legal advice.
 Consult a licensed Delaware attorney for advice on your specific situation.